Sports Injury Prevention: Stretching Exercises for Athletes

 Stretching before and after workouts is essential for athletes, as it prevents injury.
 Your muscles need time to warm up and cool down so that you don’t overextend them.
 The more you stretch, the more flexible your muscles will be, which means you can comfortably enjoy your workout.
 Make sports injury prevention simple with these stretching exercises for athletes.

 Lunges are great ways to warm up your muscles before you get moving.
 Begin by making a forward lunge, where you place one leg in front and bend it at a right angle.
 Then, lean forward until you feel stretching in the inner thigh of the forward leg.

-You’ll also want to do side lunges to further stretch the leg muscles.
+You’ll also want to make side lunges to stretch the leg muscles further.
 To do this, stand in a straddle and bend one leg to the side while the other remains straight.
 Hold your pose for 20 to 30 seconds before alternating to the opposite leg.

 To stretch your quads, locate a wall or chair to support yourself, especially if you need assistance with maintaining your balance.
 Pull one leg behind you toward your glutes and use a hand to hold onto that foot or ankle.

 If you have trouble balancing and have nothing to hold onto, try to focus on a fixed object while holding out the opposite arm in front of you.
 So if you’re stretching your right leg, extend your left arm.

 Side straddles are another great way to stretch your leg muscles.
 Sit on the floor, spread your legs out, and then lean into your knee on the side you want to stretch first.
 Your chin should reach toward your knee, but they don’t have to touch if this feels straining.
 With time, you’ll be able to hold your ankle or the sole of your foot during this stretch.